 WHAT IS GREEN BUILDING AND HOUSING?

-There is a thin line between green building and housing.
+There is a thin line between green building and green housing.
 These two terms are interconnected.
 One includes elements of another, and together they create environmentally friendly, healthy and efficient way of dwelling.
 Green housing refers to affordable building projects with sustainable features.
 Properties built according to the green building concept are usually made of materials such as wood, timbercrete, ashcrete, mycelium, recycled plastic and others.
 Architects and builders consider each step of the building process: material processing, manufacture, distribution, and disposal.
 They make sure that each phase of building is in line with environmentally acceptable behavior.

 In the US many states adopted policies that demand or motivate homeowners to turn to green building and housing.
 For example, environmental taxes stimulate business owners to include eco-friendly ways of operating.
 Companies that utilize energy-efficient technology can get tax relief.